rmcwhae/russellmcwhae.ca/content/journal/behind-the-curve.md

 Technology is always advancing—that’s a given—but what is the best approach to staying current?
 We convince ourselves that we “need” a new computer, that its high price tag is justified by the performance gains in our professional workflows.
 The thrill of new hardware is as fleeting as the sunset, however.

-If you are upgrading from an existing computer, chances are you can measure the relative performance increase of the newer hardware.
-Reviewers and online pundits were quick to put the M1 MacBook Pros through their paces, in a flurry of benchmarks and tests, all extolling their breathtaking improvements.
+Reviewers and online pundits were quick to put the M1 MacBook Pros through their paces, in a flurry of benchmarks and tests.
+In almost perfect unison, reviewers extolled the breathtaking improvements of these laptops relative to previous-generation MacBook Pros.

 But what are these improvements, really?